Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 This list is based on our research, but as always, please contact the county yourself to confirm.

-Also, keep in mind that incorporated areas of these counties may have more restrictive regulations regarding RV use
+Also, keep in mind that incorporated areas of these counties may have more restrictive regulations.

 4. There are several things to keep in mind before buying land for your RV

-If you do find a nice parcel of land in a location that allows full-time RV living, there are several things to keep in mind:
+If you do find a parcel of land in a location that allows full-time RV living, here’s what you should consider:

-Most areas that allow you to live full-time in an RV will not have public sewer mains or other easy ways to dispose of RV grey and black water.
+Most areas that allow you to live full-time in an RV will not have access to a public sewer.

 Contact the county’s health department for rules and regulations regarding septic permits.

-You will want to make sure that you can drill a well or obtain water through other means.
+Thus, you will want to make sure you can drill a well or obtain water through other means.

 In a rural county, roads are not always well maintained.